 WHAT?: =

-The one blank can be any of these letters: X
+The one blank can be only this letter: X

 WHAT?: 1/1